PhD in Theology

 - A comprehensive knowledge of the discipline of their study

-- Research skills appropriate to their area of study, sufficient to engage in original research and writing that advances theological understanding in the service of the church, academy, and society
+- Research skills appropriate to their area of study, sufficient to engage in original research and writing that advances theological understanding in the service of the church, academy, and/or society

 - Critical reflection on the vocation of theological scholarship, particularly with regard to teaching and learning, and research